vishk23/moses/Reports/Credit Loan Review/Loan Conditions Matrix/docs/project-notes.md

 For an obligation secured by CRE <$500M or a residential loan <$400M, a recent (under 12 months) tax assessed value with a bank site visit showing a maximum loan to value not to exceed 70%.

+Flood selection & output:
+The following conditions are required:
+* Customer was informed 10 days prior to closing
+* The flood insurance has been reviewed by Compliance
+* Sufficient flood insurance has been obtained

+Corporate guarantor requirements: FYE Statements within 120 days or 30 days of filing.
+- Accounts receivable agings
+- Accounts payable agings
+- Projections
+- A free form field for input

+Environmental Selection only:
+The property is located in a high risk category.
+High risk category properties
+include: Gasoline & fuel oil handling, distribution, or refining, Concrete and asphalt plants, Plating operations, Printing plants, Electronics Manufacturers, Handling, distribution, or manufacture of chemicals Automotive manufacture, repair or service, Dry cleaning plants, Foundries and metal smelting, Hospital and biomedicine manufacturers, Waste handling, distribution and disposal
+- this needs to be broken up into bullets like the above items